saeedsul/LineTen/README.md

 1. in your terminal type terraform init
 2. terraform apply --auto-approve

-terraform should now creae 2 containers for you.
+terraform should now create 2 containers for you.

 open your browser and type http://localhost:3000/swagger/index.html